Great Egrets being hit with paintballs in Pasadena

-Pasadena, FL (WFLA) Somebody is shooting Great Egrets with a paintball gun.
+PASADENA, Fla.
+(WFLA) – Somebody is shooting Great Egrets with a paintball gun.

 For more than a month, the beautiful white birds with long necks, have been showing up in a Pasadena neighborhood, with brightly-colored paint all over their feathers.